mishozz/fmi-blockchain-vault/README.md

 Once signed the contract can't be reverted.
 So before signing it everything should be clear between the owner and recievers.
 Before signing both parties should carefully calculate exactly how many funds they should lock in order to execute all of their transactions successfully.
 Another con is that someone has to execute the create payment methods.
-This is leads to some centralization, but solidity does not support scheduling of transaction in the future.
+This leads to some centralization, but solidity does not support scheduling of transaction.
 The more important factor here is that funds/recievers/owner/numberOfTransactionsLeft are always visible which leads to less corruption.

 ### Smart legal payment schedule